BnB-Initivatives/stox_prod_test/README.md

 ## RBAC IDEAS

 1. User Router: Manages user-related operations, such as creating, reading, updating, and deleting users, as well as assigning roles and permissions to users.
+   1. Note: if changing user name, the token validation will become invalidated.
+Require to sign in again.
 2. Role Router: Handles CRUD operations for roles, allowing you to create, view, update, and delete roles within the system.
 3. Permission Router: Manages CRUD operations for permissions, enabling the creation, reading, updating, and deletion of permissions associated with various roles.
 4. Role-Permission Router: Manages the relationships between roles and permissions, allowing you to assign and revoke permissions from roles.